 Dr Ashraf Alkhtib is a member of Poultry Research Unit managed by Prof Emily Burton.
 Dr Ashraf is conducting a mixture of teaching and research in animal nutrition.

 - Dr Ashraf Alkhtib obtained a BSc in Agricultural sciences (ruminant production), MSc of animal nutrition (ruminant nutrition) and PhD in animal nutrition.

 - He worked for 8 years as a research assistant in the general commission of agricultural research, Syria with main focus on utilisation of agricultural by-products as animal feed.

-- Dr Ashraf joined ICARDA (Ethiopia office) as a post-graduate student for 4 years (2014-2018).
+- Dr Ashraf joined ICARDA (Ethiopia office) as a post-graduate Researcher for 4 years (2014-2018).